César González Martínez

-Dr. César González Martinez (14 December 1904, San Cristóbal, Táchira – 9 July 1984, Caracas) was a Venezuelan lawyer.
+Dr. César González Martinez (14 December 1904 in San Cristóbal, Táchira – 9 July 1984 in Caracas) was a Venezuelan lawyer.
 He also served as Minister of the Interior and Justice.

-He was also an Ambassador of Venezuela to several countries.
-At an early age he served as deputy to the national congress, Vice President to the Chamber of Representatives of Congress (1929–1932), Senator for the State of El Tachira and Minister of the Interior and Justice (1942–1943) forming part of President Isaías Medina Angarita's Cabinet.
-His diplomatic career included Ambassador of Venezuela in Mexico (1943–1945), Permanent Representative of Venezuela at the United Nations (1946–1952) and Ambassador of Venezuela in the United States (1952–1958).
+González was also an Ambassador of Venezuela to several countries.
+At an early age he served as deputy to the national congress, Vice President to the Chamber of Representatives of Congress (1929–1932), Senator for the State of El Tachira and Minister of the Interior and Justice (1942–1943), forming part of President Isaías Medina Angarita's Cabinet.
+His diplomatic career included being Ambassador of Venezuela in Mexico (1943–1945), Permanent Representative of Venezuela at the United Nations (1946–1952) and Ambassador of Venezuela in the United States (1952–1958).